sapegin/dotfiles/Readme.md

 * My magic project opener (`bin/opener.py`)
 * [Mac OS apps I use](https://github.com/sapegin/dotfiles/wiki/Mac-OS-Apps)

+## Notes

+You can use any file extensions in `tilde/` to invoke proper syntax highlighting in code editor.

 ## Further customization

 * Add any Bash profile customizations to `~/.bashlocal`.